prl-mushr/mushr-website/content/tutorials/workflow.md

 #### Vesc Failure

 {{< highlight bash >}}
 [FATAL] [1455208235.408745600]: Failed to connect to the VESC, SerialException Failed to open the serial port to the VESC.
-IO Exception (2): No such file or directory, file /tmp/binarydeb/ros-kinetic-serial-1.2.1/src/impl/unix.cc, line 151. failed..
+IO Exception (2): No such file or directory, in serial port impl, line 151. failed..
 {{< / highlight >}}

 **Hardware/Software:** Hardware